 Kai Johnson has been volunteering since she was a child.
 “I’ve always been a servant at heart and found a way to give back through mentoring or helping out at a facility or community center,” she said.
 Since having a daughter, Johnson is even more motivated.
-“I want to help improve her community through equal education opportunities in underserved areas, engaging schools from kindergarten age through high school to help level the playing field and reduce the discrepancy in diversity with access to STEM fields.”
+“I want to help improve the community through equal education opportunities in underserved areas, engaging schools from kindergarten age through high school to help level the playing field and reduce the discrepancy in diversity with access to STEM fields.”

 “Johnson has been a pillar in the Marion County community,” said Tia Chambers, her 100 Heroes nominator.
 “She is the president of BOLDforce and works with a variety of organizations to ensure children in underserved areas are receiving more access to opportunities in the STEM field.”